micedre/torch-fastText/README.md

-# torchFastText : Efficient text classification with PyTorch
+# torchTextClassifiers : Efficient text classification with PyTorch

-A flexible PyTorch implementation of FastText for text classification with support for categorical features.
+A flexible PyTorch implementation of models for text classification with support for categorical features.

 ## Features